-- 7.6.1 Propulsion plants of ice class ships with distinguishing marks WINTERIZATION(-30), WINTERIZATION(-40) and WINTERIZATION(-50) shall be capable of maintaining rated power and required rated torque at propeller shafts in a range of rotation speed corresponding to the appropriate operating conditions and modes in accordance with the assigned ice class. - 7.6.2 Means shall be provided to ensure that machinery may be brought into operation from the dead ship condition without external aid, as well as storage and supply of fuel to the emergency diesel-generator with pour point temperature being 5 °C lower than design ambient temperature indicated in brackets of the distinguishing mark WINTERIZATION(DAT).
-As an alternative, self-contained portable arrangements may be provided on board to ensure that machinery may be brought into operation from the dead ship condition. - 7.6.3 Based on their design, the machinery, shafting, boilers and other pressure vessels, as well as pipelines of systems and fittings, shall remain operative during the ship stay at design ambient temperature. - 7.6.4 Onboard the ships with distinguishing marks WINTERIZATION(-40) and WINTERIZATION(-50) air supply to main engines shall not lead to overcooling of machinery space.
-Technical means shall be provided to exclude increase of mechanical load on cylinders and pistons and bearings of main engines due to the harmful effect of reduced temperatures of scavenging air. - 7.6.5 When environmentally hazardous refrigerants are used, the sterntube seals shall be so designed as to prevent leakage out of the seal housing when operated within the specified modes.
-Permissible leakage of non-toxic and biologically neutral refrigerants are not considered as pollution from ships. - 7.6.6 Technical means shall be provided for complete shaft line turning during the ship stay in close floating ice. - 7.6.7 In general, at least two auxiliary boilers shall be provided onboard the ships with distinguishing marks WINTERIZATION(-40) and WINTERIZATION(-50). - 7.6.8 In general, steel four-bladed propellers with detachable blades shall be used. - 7.6.9 Ships shall be provided with technical means for replacing defective blades afloat.
+- 7.6.1 Means shall be provided to ensure that machinery may be brought into operation from the dead ship condition without external aid (refer also to 2.1.6, Part VII "Machinery Installations"), as well as storage and supply of fuel to the emergency diesel-generator with pour point temperature being 5 °C lower than design ambient temperature indicated in brackets of the distinguishing mark WINTERIZATION(DAT).
+As an alternative, self-contained portable arrangements may be provided on board to ensure that machinery may be brought into operation from the dead ship condition. - 7.6.2 Based on their design, the machinery, shafting, boilers and other pressure vessels, as well as pipelines of systems and fittings, shall remain operative during the ship stay at design ambient temperature. - 7.6.3 Air supply to main engines shall not lead to overcooling of machinery space.
+Technical means shall be provided to exclude increase of mechanical load on cylinders and pistons and bearings of main engines due to the harmful effect of reduced temperatures of scavenging air. - 7.6.4 In general, at least two auxiliary boilers shall be provided onboard the ships with distinguishing marks WINTERIZATION(-40) and WINTERIZATION(-50).